bkudaimi/Project-Portfolio/README.md

 [GitHub](https://github.com/bkudaimi/Project-Portfolio/)

-My name is Bilal Kudaimi and I am a data scientist who is passionate about helping humanity through coding projects.
+I am a data scientist who is passionate about helping humanity through coding projects.
 Whether it be machine learning algorithms, desktop applications, or just exploratory data analysis, I want to leave a positive impact on the world!

 # Projects